caofanCPU/D8gerAutoCode/README.md

 ### Thanks
 <a href="https://www.jetbrains.com/idea">
     <img src="http://file.debuggerpowerzcy.top/power/jetbrains-variant-4.svg" style="width: 40px;"><br>
-    <sub>With JetBrains team`s open source certificate supporting, this project will continue to develop in the spirit of open source</sub>
+    <sub>With JetBrains team's open source certificate supporting, this project will continue to develop in the spirit of open source</sub>
 </a>